Parsons Playlists: House Music

 All links included in these posts will take you to either the library catalog record for the item in question or to additional relevant information from around the web.

-Today’s installment of Arachnophonia is by student manager Sophia (class of 2028) and features the soundtrack to K-Pop Demon Hunters on vinyl.
-Thanks, Sophia!
+Today’s installment of Arachnophonia is by student manager Nikoloz (class of 2026) and features a biography of the Baroque composer Antonio Vivaldi.
+Thanks, Nikoloz!

 Welcome back to Parsons Playlists!
-Today’s playlist is curated by Music Library student assistant Joyce (class of 2027) and features some wintry pop songs.
+Today’s playlist is curated by Music Library student manager Alexandra (Alex) (class of 2026) and features some songs that she deems to be “late night classics.”

 Here is a link to the whole playlist on YouTube: